Skip to content

 Not Clear, Not Obvious: Timothy Ford's VAR overreach

-Did the 4-minute VAR review of the penalty awarded to Alonso Martínez meet the standard of a "clear and obvious" error?
+Did Timothy Ford's 4-minute VAR review of the penalty awarded to Alonso Martínez meet the standard of a "clear and obvious" error?
 Watch the video released by PRO Referees and decide for yourself.

 The 4-minute VAR review last week had everybody waiting | Courtesy newyorkcityfc.com

-Earlier today, PRO Referees released the Inside Video Review for Matchday 7, and the penalty awarded last Sunday to New York City FC striker Alonso Martínez was one of the five plays that made the cut.
+Earlier today, PRO Referees released the Inside Video Review for Matchday 7, and the penalty awarded last Sunday to New York City FC striker Alonso Martínez was one of the five plays that made the cut for extra analysis.

-According to Greg Barkey, Manager of Video Review, Martínez was correctly awarded the penalty.
-But that was only after VAR referee Timothy Ford spent more than 4 minutes dissecting the play and making a case to referee Sergii Boiko that the call on the field should be overturned.
+According to Greg Barkey, Manager of Video Review, Martínez was correctly awarded a penalty by referee Sergii Boiko in the game against Minnesota United played on Sunday, April 6: Minnesota's Michael Boxall ran through Martínez, preventing him from playing the ball inside the penalty box.
+But that was only after VAR referee Timothy Ford spent more than four minutes dissecting the play, reviewing the clip an astonishing 42 times, and overstepped his authority by incorrectly insisting that Boiko overturn the call on the field.

-We might be biased, but the VAR review doesn't seem to meet the benchmark of Boiko making a "clear and obvious" error for a "match-changing" incident, to use the terminology of the "Video Review Glossary" published by Major League Soccer.
+First, let's look at Ford's overreach.
+The benchmark for a VAR is if the on-field referee makes a "clear and obvious" error for a "match-changing" incident.
+That's the official terminology of the "Video Review Glossary" published by Major League Soccer.

 Clear and Obvious Error